 A long-time supporter of charitable organizations, Diana serves on the board of the Boston Preservation Alliance and Rosie’s Place.
 For her leadership achievements, Diana received the Emerging Executive Pinnacle Award from the Greater Boston Chamber of Commerce.

-Peter brings 30 years of deep experience in both broadcast and print journalism, producing thousands of stories.
-His major focus has long been the intersection of business and government policy and making the complex comprehensible for policymakers and the public: energy, transportation, construction, finance, and mega projects like Boston’s Big Dig, Harbor cleanup and the transformation of Logan International Airport.
-His 22-year career with the Globe included seven years as a Massachusetts State House and Boston City Hall correspondent and 13 years covering business, technology and innovation, winning multiple awards including from the Associated Press Managing Editors and American Society of Business Editors.
-In his eight years as NECN’s chief daily business reporter and manager of its @necnbiz Twitter account, he also interviewed 270 leading local CEOs for NECN’s acclaimed CEO Corner and produced more than 1,800 TV stories.
+While Peter's expertise cuts across all industries, his career has focused at the intersection of business and government policy, making the complex comprehensible for policymakers and the public: energy, transportation, construction, finance, and mega projects like Boston’s Big Dig, Harbor cleanup and the transformation of Logan International Airport.
+His 22-year career with the Boston Globe included seven years as a Massachusetts State House and Boston City Hall correspondent and 13 years covering business, technology and innovation, winning multiple awards including from the Associated Press Managing Editors and Society of American Business Editors and Writers.
+In his eight years as NECN’s chief daily business reporter and manager of its @necnbiz Twitter account, he also interviewed 270 leading local CEOs for NECN’s acclaimed CEO Corner and produced 1,800 TV stories.

 Born in Boston and a lifelong resident of the area, Peter’s a 1986 magna cum laude graduate of Harvard College and is married to the novelist Holly LeCraw (The Half Brother, The Swimming Pool).